nLab

 det(UAU 1)=det(A)\det(U A U^{-1}) = \det(A)

-for each invertible linear map UGL(V).
+for each invertible linear map UGL(V)U \in GL(V).

 det:Mat n(k)k\det \colon Mat_n(k) \to k

-that takes products of n×n matrices to products in k.
-The determinant however is of course independent of choice of basis, since any two choices are related by a change-of-basis matrix U, where A and its transform UAU 1 have the same determinant.
+that takes products of n×nn \times n matrices to products in kk.
+The determinant however is of course independent of choice of basis, since any two choices are related by a change-of-basis matrix UU, where AA and its transform UAU 1U A U^{-1} have the same determinant.
+The above map is furthermore natural in kk, hence is a natural transformation det:GL n *det\colon GL_n\rightarrow -^* from the general linear group to the group of units of a field (or more generally a ring), which are both functors from Field (or more generally Ring) to Grp.

 By following the definitions above, we can give an explicit formula:

-det(A)= σS nsgn(σ) i=1 na iσ(i).\det(A) = \sum_{\sigma \in S_n} sgn(\sigma) \prod_{i = 1}^n a_{i \sigma(i)}.
+det(A)= σS nsgn(σ) i=1 na iσ(i) \det(A) \;=\; \sum_{\sigma \in S_n} sgn(\sigma) \prod_{i = 1}^n a_{i \sigma(i)} \;

 Properties